 - Step 1.
 Blue Cross applies the benefit formula specified in the Summary of Benefits to obtain a monthly benefit amount (to the benefit maximum specified in the Summary of Benefits); - Step 2.
-Blue Cross subtracts from this monthly benefit amount any income amounts that are payable to the Member as a result of the same or a subsequent disability under any one or more of the following: - a) the Quebec Pension Plan or the Canada Pension Plan; - b) any workers' compensation board/commission; - c) any automobile insurance bureau, if applicable; and - d) the Quebec Parental Insurance Plan.
-For the purposes of this provision, all payments under the Quebec Parental Insurance Plan will be treated in the same manner as disability or retirement income. - Step 3.
-If the amount of long term disability benefit calculated in Step 2 and all the applicable Additional Sources of Income listed below exceed the All Source Maximum specified in the Summary of Benefits, then the long term disability benefit will be further reduced to ensure total benefits received from all sources does not exceed this percentage.
+Blue Cross subtracts from this monthly benefit amount any income amounts that are payable to the Member as a result of the same or a subsequent disability under any one or more of the following: - a) the Quebec Pension Plan or the Canada Pension Plan; - b) any workers' compensation board/commission; - c) any parental insurance plan; - d) any automobile insurance bureau, if applicable; - e) the Canada Employment Insurance Commission (CEIC); or - f) any federal or provincial law or legislation;